The Vision

 • How to step back from outrage-driven media cycles

 Cross referencing matters too.
-If one outlet is reporting something and nobody else is, that's worth pausing on.
+If one outlet is reporting something and nobody else is, that's worth pausing to look at.
 Significant events get covered by multiple sources independently.
 If the same story is everywhere but traces back to one original report, you're still really looking at one source.

 A real example: when West Virginia passed its permitless carry law, headlines ranged from "WV Becomes Most Dangerous State" to "WV Restores Constitutional Rights."
-The law did one specific thing.
-Reading it took ten minutes.
+The law did one specific thing, and reading it took ten minutes.
 Most people who argued about it online had done neither.

 Try this: The next time a law is in the news that affects you, find the actual text and read the first page.
 Notice how different it feels from the headline.

 Social media platforms are not in the business of informing you.
 They are in the business of keeping you on the app as long as possible because your attention is what they sell to advertisers.
-Everything else — the content, the news, the outrage — is just the mechanism for keeping you scrolling.
+Everything else from the content, the news, the outrage is just the mechanism to keep you scrolling.

 The algorithm learns what keeps you engaged and feeds you more of it.
 If you engage with content that makes you angry, you get more content designed to make you angry.
 Not because anyone planned it maliciously but because anger drives engagement and the system optimizes for engagement above everything else.